au-ts/libvmm/docs/camkes_to_cp_guide.md

 ## Build {#build}

-seL4CP is not currently using any build tools, setting up build flags like how it's done on CAmkES using CMake might not be easy.
+seL4CP is build-system-agnostic, so setting up build flags as it is done on CAmkES using CMake is up to the build system you choose for your project.

-As we mentioned in [`attributes`, `configuration`](#attributes), CAmkES uses `attributes` to introduce variables for the system, which is not the case in seL4CP.
-In CAmkES VMM development, `attributes` are used heavily for describing the layout of the whole system and the feature of each VMM:
+As we mentioned in [`attributes`, `configuration`](#attributes), CAmkES uses `attributes` that result in symbols being defined and available to the source of various components.
+For example, in CAmkES VMM development, `attributes` are used heavily for describing the layout of the whole system and the feature of each VMM:
 ```c
 configuration {
     // telling the vswitch backend about the connections that VM0 likes to have